A UNESCO World Heritage site and Lara Croft’s first destination on her mission to find Triangle of Lights, Angkor Wat is on the bucket list of many.

 At the center of the Kingdom, area rises a Golden Tower Bayon, famous for its smiling face carvings.
 More than twenty smaller towers and several hundred stone chambers border temple.

 Over 2,000 large faces carved on the 54 tower gives this temple its noble character.
 Locals believe that four faces on each of the tower are images of the bodhisattva Avalokitesvara, signifying the omnipresence of the king.
 A broad forehead, downcast eyes, wide nostrils, thick and curved lips reflect the famous ‘Smile of Angkor.’

 ‘Undisputed capital of the kingdom of the Trees’, Ta Prohm, is the Angor’s most photographed temples because of its roots over the buildings.
 It also was a shooting spot for Hollywood’s hit Tomb Raider.

 The area included 260 statues of gods, 39 towers with pinnacles and 566 groups of residences.
-At the time of our visit, the big part of it was under construction, but we still managed to take a picture at the world known tree.
+At the time of our visit, the big part of it was under construction, but we still managed to take a picture of the world known tree.

 Phnom Bakheng was the last stop on our tour – the famous sunset point.
 However, we were exhausted and decided not to hike a hill and just go home.
 We had a flight to Kuala Lumpur the next day.

 Thus, if not in a mood of hiking, you can have a ride on an elephant for only $20.